Nominations and Nominators

 The dossier consists of a single pdf file that includes a cover page that identifies the nominee and the nominator, a table of contents, and the following content:

-Three separate letters from faculty with knowledge of the nominee’s skill in and outside the classroom.
+Three separate letters from faculty or staff with knowledge of the nominee’s skill in and outside the classroom.
 Letters that are put together and co-signed by groups that consist of faculty and academic support-service personnel are acceptable.
+Letters included in the dossier should be determined by the department chair/associate dean and should be the most influential toward the success of the dossier.

 Five separate letters from students (or former students) whom the nominee has taught or mentored as Cornell undergraduates.
 Letters that are put together and co-signed by groups of students are acceptable.